Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems

-Video generative models (VGMs) such as SORA~\citep{SORA}, Veo2~\citep{veo2}, and COSMOS~\citep{nvidia2025cosmosworldfoundationmodel} have taken the world by storm, building upon remarkable advances in image generative models~\citep{ramesh2021zero, saharia2022photorealistic, podell2023sdxl, yu2023scaling}, and achieving unprecedented levels of visual fidelity and realism.

-These developments have not only pushed the boundaries of visual aesthetics but have also inspired the community to envision video generative models as potential \emph{world models}~\citep{cho2024sora, nvidia2025cosmosworldfoundationmodel}.
-A world model, in this context, is more than just a system for generating frames, however; it is a model capable of understanding and predicting the dynamics, causal interactions, and underlying mechanisms of the physical world.
-Accurately benchmarking the physical dynamics of video generation is a critical requirement ---and the focus of this work--- toward adopting them potentially as world models.\looseness=-1
+Video generative models (VGMs) such as SORA~\citep{SORA}, COSMOS~\citep{nvidia2025cosmosworldfoundationmodel}, and Veo3~\citep{veo2} have improved rapidly, building on remarkable advances in image generative models~\citep{ramesh2021zero, saharia2022photorealistic, podell2023sdxl, yu2023scaling}, and achieving unprecedented levels of visual fidelity and realism.
+These developments have motivated growing interest in video generative models as potential \emph{world models}~\citep{puspitasari2024sora, nvidia2025cosmosworldfoundationmodel}.
+In this context, a world model is capable of understanding and predicting the dynamics, causal interactions, and underlying mechanisms of the physical world.